sageshoyu/docs-opmanual_sky/book/opmanual_sky/10-build/30-Build-Part1-Instructions.md

  3) Solder the BEC **red (+)** OUT wire to the +5V Rail, and solder the BEC **black (-)** OUT wire to the GND rail, as shown in the image.

- Remark: Any hole on the 5V rail will work; however, for wire organization, it is best to use a hole on the 5V rail that is shown.
+ Remark: Any hole on the rails will work; however, for wire organization, it is better to use a hole on the 5V rail that is shown.
+If you mess up soldering, it is ok to leave the mistake and use a different hole.

  <figure>
      <figcaption>BEC Soldered to Pi Hat</figcaption>